-Word on the beauty streets is that silica’s trying to kill you.
+Word on the beauty streets is that silica in skincare is trying to kill you.

-It’s the latest ingredient to be accused of giving you silicosis and all sorts of nasty diseases.
-Once the rumours start, everyone adds its fair share of gossips and side effects.
+Silica is the latest ingredient accused of giving you silicosis and all sorts of nasty diseases.
+Once the rumours start, everyone adds its fair share of gossip and side effects.

-We don’t do gossip here (that’s why I won’t go into the whole Erica vs Coastal Scents controversy that’s on everyone’s mouth atm).
+We don’t do gossip here.
 We do science.
-And when there’s a scare like this, it’s to science we need to turn to (even if it isn’t as funny as watching two people argue).
+And when there’s a scare like this, it’s to science we need to turn to.

 So, what does the science says about silica in cosmetics?
 Is it really killing you or not?